ddRPB/rpb-doc/rpb.rst

-RadPlanBio (RPB)
+Portal
 ================
 RPB-portal serves and entry point into the platform and provides integration middleware.
+Additionally mobile component can be setup next to portal to support clinic wide collection of patient reported outcomes.

 ================== ======== ================== ==============
 OS                 Init     Application Server Database